Winsford: Stone (or 'Saxon') Cross

 By St John's Church of England Primary School, on Delamere Street, is a rare (possibly unique) lock-up/monument built in the 19th century.
 The building is in the form of a stepped pyramid surmounted by a cross.
-The door to the lock-up is still visible but was blocked up in the 1970s.
+The door to the lock-up is still visible, but was blocked up in the 1970s.

-Many invented tales of buried treasure and secret passages are told about the cross but none is true.
+Many fictional tales of buried treasure and secret passages are told about the cross.
 The nearby street name of Saxon Crossway was invented by the Borough Council in the 1960s.
 The real Saxon cross is preserved at St Chad's Church.

 Winsford Flashes

 The Winsford Flashes are the town's most notable geographical feature.
-In referring to them as the "Cheshire Broads", a comparison is made with the better-known Norfolk Broads.
-"Flash" is an English dialect word for "lake", with a regional distribution centred on the northwest counties of Cheshire and Lancashire.
-The Winsford Flashes (Top Flash, Middle Flash, and Bottom Flash, the largest) are three lakes along the course of the River Weaver, extending over some 200 acres (80 hectares).
+In referring to them as the Cheshire Broads, a comparison is made with the better-known Norfolk Broads.
+"Flash" is an English dialect word for "lake", with a regional distribution centred on the north-west counties of Cheshire and Lancashire.

+The Winsford Flashes (Top Flash, Middle Flash and Bottom Flash, the largest) are three lakes along the course of the River Weaver, extending over some 200 acres (80 hectares).
 They formed in the 19th century (cartographical evidence dates their formation to between 1845 and 1872), due to the subsidence of surface ground into underground voids.
 The voids were largely the result of brine extraction, in which rock salt deposits were dissolved and washed out by water.
 As the ground slumped into the voids, the River Weaver widened at each point, until lakes were made where arable land had once been.
 From the late 19th century, Winsford Flashes became popular with working class day-trippers from the nearby industrial centres of Manchester and the Staffordshire Potteries.
-Visitors came in large numbers for a day's leisure boating, picknicking, and sightseeing.
+Visitors came in large numbers for a day's leisure boating, picknicking and sightseeing.

-However, the Winsford Flashes were never developed as a public amenity, and their popularity soon fell into decline.
-Today, they are primarily enjoyed by the local community, and are used for sailing (Winsford Flash Sailing Club is based on the 90 acre (35 hectare) Bottom Flash), fishing, and walking.
-They support a wide range of wildlife, with several species of migrant wildfowl, such as Canada geese, using them as an over-winter destination.
+However, the Winsford Flashes were never developed as a public amenity and their popularity soon fell into decline.
+Today, they are primarily enjoyed by the local community and are used for sailing (Winsford Flash Sailing Club is based on the 90 acre (35 hectare) Bottom Flash), fishing and walking.
+They support a wide range of wildlife, with several species of migrant wildfowl, such as Canada geese, using them as a winter destination.